🧬

 Common inquiries about the breed

-Is the German Spaniel a good family pet?
+Is the German Spaniel suitable for apartment living?

 Do they shed a lot?